Skip to main content

 1st / Initial Replace (Special Cases)

-Concepts.
+Initially Load All.
 Before Load Replace can find data to replace in the target data warehouse table there must be rows in the table.
 Pragmatically, the first time Load Replace is run on a target table we want to load all data from the source.

 THEN run Load All and end the load.